3

 Why Live in Audubon

 Audubon in Tulsa is a neighborhood defined by its convenience and accessibility, bordered by Interstate 44 to the north and intersected by three major freeways to the south.
 Located just 8 miles from both downtown Tulsa and Broken Arrow, it offers easy access to urban amenities while maintaining a small-town feel.
-The area features a shopping and dining strip on its southern edge, including niche stores like Restaurant Equipment & Supply, a 10 Gym, and the popular Pho Da Cao restaurant.
-Homes in Audubon are primarily 1960s ranch-style and split-level houses on modest lots, often featuring two garages, covered porches, and spacious fenced-in backyards.
-Many homes have been recently renovated, making them move-in-ready.
-The neighborhood is characterized by leafy cul-de-sacs and is within walking distance of elementary schools, churches, and a fishing pond.
-Local schools include Skelly Elementary, Hale Middle, and Hale High, the latter offering a unique culinary arts program.
-For outdoor activities, residents can visit Nelson Pond for fishing or Terrace Park for its playset, slides, and picnic areas.
-Audubon is safer than the national average, adding to its appeal for families.
-The neighborhood's strategic location near I-44, US 64, OK-51, and US 169 ensures quick commutes, while local amenities and community features provide a balanced lifestyle.
+Audubon eatures a shopping and dining strip on its southern edge, including businesses like Restaurant Equipment & Supply, a 10 Gym and the popular Pho Da Cao restaurant.
+Homes in Audubon are primarily midcentury ranch-style and split-level houses on modest lots, often featuring a garage, covered porches and spacious fenced-in backyards.
+Many homes have been recently renovated, making them move-in ready.
+The neighborhood is characterized by leafy cul-de-sacs and is within walking distance of elementary schools, churches and a fishing pond.
+For outdoor activities, residents can visit Nelson Pond for fishing or Terrace Park for its playset, slides and picnic areas.
+The neighborhood's strategic location near several major thoroughfares ensures quick commutes, while local amenities and community features provide a balanced lifestyle.

 Frequently Asked Questions